SmartgridReady/SGrSpecifications/doc/SGrAttr4GenericType.md

 ## Open Points
-- Stability Fallback
-  - document!
-- Timing attributes
-    - currently neither RestAPI nor Modbus support these attributes.
-Correct?
-- Smooth Transition
-  - Does the device support this functionality? who absorbes the randomness?
 - Quality
   - the com handler implementations should provide the values of these attributes.
 Generate an issue for java / python
-  - valueState: enum outOfRange is documented, but not defined in schema.
-Remove from doc, or extend schema.